Teacher Orientation Program Flights

 How far in advance should a flight be scheduled?

-After emailing Aerospace Education, approximately how long does it take for my pilot to contact me?
+After emailing the DAE, approximately how long does it take for my pilot to contact me?

 Where will I meet the pilot on the day of the flight?